 And I’m talking about the big things here.
 It doesn’t matter if a spouse is saying nice things or making promises, if they’re still refusing to end an affair (for example) even though you’ve done everything you can on your end, even though you’ve given the situation as much time and effort as you feel is fair and reasonable, then I would dare to say they aren’t invested in saving it.
 For the record, I’m speaking hypothetically here…this may not be what’s happening in your particular situation.

 Which leads me to an important point.
-One thing I try to do in my programs is to give an apathetic or an unfaithful partner the benefit of the doubt.
+One thing I try to do in my marriage-saving online programs is to give an apathetic or an unfaithful partner the benefit of the doubt.
 That is, to give them a chance to return to the marriage in a meaningful and mutually respectful way.
-That’s why my material contains the kinds of insights and strategies it does – I want readers and course-takers to have a wide pool of content to draw from to reconnect with their spouse.
+That’s why my material contains the kinds of insights and strategies it does – I want course-takers to have a wide pool of content to draw from to reconnect with their spouse.

 But back to that question: How do I know when it’s time to give up?
 My general advice is to answer that alternative question first: Is my spouse truly invested in saving our marriage?
 Answer it honestly and listen to your little voice.
 Once you do that, you may find it easier to make that big decision of whether to stay or go, or at least to change the level of effort you’re putting into staying.